 1. Using Apps That Are Trying To Access The Screen

 Some apps may have access to your screen in their permissions.
 If you see the “Your screen is being observed” message, it may be because one of these apps is trying to access your screen.
 They can even access your screen without you knowing it.
-It is essential to check that no unapproved apps have access to your screen.
+It is essential to check that no unapproved apps can access your screen.